Skip to main content

 The BYU Rank & Status policies govern the hiring, retention, granting of continuing faculty status, and rank advancement of faculty.
 In addition to the general policy describing university standards, there are also separate policies for implementing the review processes for professorial faculty and for professional faculty.

-The College Rank & Status Document and accompanying process documents for professorial faculty and professional faculty clarifies these expectations for faculty within our college, and departmental expectations documents clarify them further for each department.
+The College Rank and Status Documents, including the process documents for professorial faculty and professional faculty, clarify departmental and college expectations for faculty within our college.

 Faculty members who are undergoing an initial CFS (third-year) review, a final CFS (sixth-year) review, and/or a review for promotion need to create a portfolio using the appropriate PDF template.
 Please make sure to use the university-specified template appropriate for your position (professorial or professional) then follow the instructions for inserting your content into the PDF template using Adobe Acrobat.
 Do not use any other templates, including the old college-provided ones.